Main R&D areas

 Lighting Technology Working Group

-Electrical Protection Working Group
+Electrical Protection and Network Analysis Working Group

-Our working group deals with the issues of protection, operation and safety of the power system.
-In the field of protection, the group specializes mainly in the development of new methods and systems for locating ground faults and the use of modern (centralized) protection systems and digitized data according to IEC 61850 standard (Sampled Values).
+In the field of protection, the group specializes mainly in the development of new methods and systems for fault location and the use of modern (centralized) protection systems and digitized data according to IEC 61850 standard (Sampled Values).
 In the area of distribution system operation, research activities are focused on the issue of minimizing fault currents, autonomous regulation of distributed sources and the use of distributed metering for optimizing the distribution system operation.
-The last R&D area is focused on the evaluation of operational safety using probabilistic approaches, procedures optimization for the calculation of ground resistances and conditions for the compensated systems operation.
-We participate in the implementation of grant and purely private projects of mainly applied research in cooperation with electricity distribution companies, thanks to which it is possible to supplement a number of R&D activities by experimental measurements in real systems.

-Building Wiring System Working Group
+Building Management System and Building Wiring System Working Group

 Our team deals with the issue of system wiring to control the indoor environment of buildings (lighting, shading, heating, cooling, ventilation).
 Within the group, we organize trainings, workshops, we provide advice and consultations.
 We participate in the implementation of intelligent building projects and the optimization of electricity consumption.
 Research is conducted in the field of effective control and optimization algorithms.
 We focus on KNX, Foxtrot, ABB Free @ Home and Inels.